pulumi/pulumi-awsx/nodejs/awsx/lb/README.md

 ## Application Load Balancers

 ALBs follow the same pattern above as NLBs.
-To create ad use them, simply replace usages of `Network` above with `Application`.  i.e. instead of `new awsx.lb.NetworkLoadBalancer` use `new awsx.lb.ApplicationLoadBalancer`.
+To create and use them, simply replace usages of `Network` above with `Application`.  i.e. instead of `new awsx.lb.NetworkLoadBalancer` use `new awsx.lb.ApplicationLoadBalancer`.

 For detailed reference documentation, please visit [the API docs]( https://pulumi.io/reference/pkg/nodejs/@pulumi/awsx/lb/).